jiyer-nmdp/web-cibmtr-reporting-old/README.md

 'docker run -d -p 4200:4200 --name web-cibmtr-reporting web-cibmtr-reporting'

-This will execute the application through the grunt server that is installed on the image.
+This will execute the application through the Node server that is installed on the image.
 Your application will be accessible at: 0.0.0.0:4200.

 ## Development server